nicofirst1/Robotic-for-IEM-/README.md

 `git clone https://gitlab.com/nicofirst1/roboticiem --recursive`

-If you do not have git installed then download the repository, download [robotic1](https://gitlab.com/nicofirst1/robotic1) too, place it inside the _roboticiem_ direcotry.
+If you do not have git installed then download the repository, download [robotic1](https://gitlab.com/nicofirst1/robotic1) too, place it inside the _roboticiem_ directory.

 ## Usage